 Judit joined Watsi on November 13th, 2015.
-Five years ago, Judit joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Judit joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Judit's most recent donation traveled 3,400 miles to support Sammy, a young father of two children from Kenya, to fund mobility restoring spine surgery.

 Judit has funded healthcare for 47 patients in 10 countries.